Bowtie Pasta Salad

 One of the things I do totally love about bowtie pasta salad, however, is that it is great for more than one meal.
 I love nibbling it cold from the fridge.
 It’s great reheated really, but on those hot, summer days, just straight out of the fridge it is for me!!

 Because there’s no dairy in the sauce for this dish, it’s also an easy one to pack up for a picnic or lunch at work.
 There is parmesan, but you can either omit that until serving or keep it all refrigerated until lunch!
+It’s also a heavenly side dish for grilled chicken– warm or cold.

 Want some other good pasta recipes?
-This tuna pasta is easy, inexpensive and delicious!
+This tuna pasta recipe is easy, inexpensive and delicious!
 Simpler versions (great as a side dish too) are pasta and peas, this one pot summer veggie pasta that my family adores, and this cabbage pasta recipe that’s great for sneaking in veggies!

-On the lighter side, this fresh cherry tomato pasta with ricotta is divine and this creamy vegan broccoli pasta is heartier than you’d ever expect from a plant-based meal!
+On the lighter side, this fresh cherry tomato pasta with ricotta is divine and this creamy vegan broccoli pasta is heartier than youโd ever expect from a plant-based meal!

 Pea & Bowtie Pasta Salad